MrsVer/CV/README.md

 `Creative filmmaking` `Final Cut Pro X` `Photoshop`

 Being a self-employed teached me to **thinking outside of the box** and create something uniqe.
 I made my own **business design with integrated branding**.
 I generated various **sales and marketing strategyes** and learned how to use different **social media platforms** as well.
 For my happy customers I **create engaging short films**.
-In order to achieve the desired effect I utilise techniques, such as
+In order to achieve the desired effect I utilise techniques, such as trim and crop videos, add music titles and voice over tracks.
+I can embed still photos, illustrations and screen recordings, slow down or speed up the footage.
-- Trim and crop videos
-- Add titles and subtitles
-- Rotate videos
-- Add music and voice over tracks
-- Video effects
-- Slow down or speed up the footage
-- Embed still photos, illustrations and screen recordings
-- Keep your videos on brand by using your logo, color pallets and fonts

 **Healthcare**